avatao/avatao-blog/_posts/2016-10-18-Interview-CyKor.md

 ----

 Hey, security fan!
 Do as the CyKOR guys suggest and start solving a few challenges at [avatao](https://avatao.com).
 For a warming up, here is a [nice intro path](https://platform.avatao.com/paths/ee29eaed-cd00-4a4d-b4bd-4e3cd83d714b).

-If you need more excitement, try this [harder, CTF-like path](https://platform.avatao.com/paths/e1052773-cf38-4f8e-9f7f-813e5e64e400).
-Enjoy!
+[//]: # "If you need more excitement, try this [harder, CTF-like path](https://platform.avatao.com/paths/e1052773-cf38-4f8e-9f7f-813e5e64e400).
+Enjoy!"

 -- the avatao team